bmwcarit/joynr/tests/joynr-hivemq-shared-subscriptions/README.md

 ## Building

+### Prerequisite

+The joynr backend docker images `joynr-gcd-db` and `joynr-gcd` are required to run the tests.

+You can build them by running `cd <joynr_repo>/docker/ && ./build_backend.sh`.

+### Test docker images

+The easiest way to build all necessary images is to execute the

+`./build_all.sh`

+script in this directory.

-Build the required docker images by changing into the following directories and executing the './docker_build' scripts inside:
+Alternatively, build the required docker images by changing into the following directories and executing the './build_docker_image.sh' scripts inside:

 `test-apps/backpressure-clustered-provider-large/`
 `test-apps/backpressure-clustered-provider-small/`